itspangler/geospatial-humanities-s2024/week/03_data/activity/mystery-data.md

 </div>

-1. **Open all the files and determine whether they are GIS friendly.** If not, make a list of problems that you notice.
+1. **Open all the files and determine whether they are "GIS friendly".** If not, make a list of problems that you notice.
 Then fix each one.

    I recommend using Microsoft Excel.
 I promise that the data can be wrangled using just two functions: `Find and replace` and `Text to columns`.
 Work together (and with the internet) to figure out how to locate and use these functions in Excel.
 I will be available to help.